-Note that some washlets, in particular those for the disabled, are equipped with an alarm button to call for help.
+Note that some washlets, particularly those for the disabled, are equipped with an alarm button to call for help.

-The Japanese wish to export, and therefore promote, their toilet technology.
+Japan wishes to export, and therefore promote, its toilet technology.
 State officials even consider that it should be promoted as a symbol of おもてなし omotenashi – hospitality for the 2020 Olympics.

-It is therefore possible to have your home, situated elsewhere in the world, fitted with Japanese toilets.
-A few manufacturers have products on the market but prices are still rather high.
-It is best, in any case, to stay away from import products on account both of prices and power issues.
+It is therefore possible to have your house, anywhere in the world, fitted with Japanese toilets.
+A few manufacturers have products on the market, but prices are still rather high.
+It is better, in any case, to stay away from import products on account of both prices and power issues.